PGCE Secondary with QTS

 Our vision is to empower future generations.

-Our PGCE courses echo the vision, values, and principles as outlined by UCET (2020), and the purpose, vision, and values of The University of Manchester's vision and strategic plan.
-As a well-established provider of ITE, we recognise that teaching is:
+Our PGCE with QTS programmes echo the vision, values, and principles as outlined by UCET (2020), and the purpose, vision, and values of The University of Manchester's vision and strategic plan.
+As a well-established provider of ITE, we recognise that teaching is a challenging, complex, intellectual, and ethical endeavour, which is:

-• critical in improving student learning and in enabling the positive, transformational contribution that education can make to communities, and to the development of more socially just and sustainable societies.
+- critical to the development of more socially just and sustainable societies.

 Our courses build on the substantial evidence base about teaching and teacher education and draw on a body of knowledge embedded in ethical practice, including robust evidence from research.